Zaozzz/ECG-Expert-QA/README.md

 # ECG-Expert-QA
-This is a repository for reproducing the paper [ECG-Expert-QA: A Benchmark for Evaluating Medical Large Language Models in Heart Disease Diagnosis](https://export.arxiv.org/abs/2502.17475)
+This is a repository for reproducing the paper [ECG-Expert-QA: A Benchmark for Evaluating Medical Large Language Models in ECG](https://ieeexplore.ieee.org/document/11356744)

 ## Usage
 ### Prepare Datasets